gitlabhq/gitlabhq/doc/api/repositories.md

 }
 ```

+Return values:

++ `200 Ok` on success and the repository branch
++ `401 Unauthorized` if user is not authenticated
-Will return status code `200` on success or `404 Not found` if the branch is not available.
++ `404 Not Found` if the project ID or branch not found

-## Protect a project repository branch
+## Protect repository branch

-Protect a single project repository branch.
+Protects a single project repository branch.
+This is an idempotent function, protecting an already
+protected repository branch still returns a `200 Ok` status code.

 ```
 PUT /projects/:id/repository/branches/:branch/protect